Make Music Day

 "Art is how we decorate space, music is how we decorate time."

 This quote, attributed to neo-expressionist Jean-Michel Basquiat, succinctly describes the artistry of music.
 Whether a top 40 hit with a pulsing beat or a melancholy melody from a string quartet, there is a song for every time, place, and mood.
-While silence can be golden, music can be any hue, and that is something worth celebrating.
+While silence is golden, music can be any hue.

 Of course, the library has a few ways you can start making music, too!